New Media Age

 New Media Age (NMA) was a weekly news magazine, covering business is use of interactive media in the UK is now Econsultancy.

 New Media Age is owned by Centaur Media plc.
 It was launched as a newsletter in May 1995 under editor Phil Dwyer with reporters Nick Jones and Catherine Stewart.
 They worked together in Centaur's newsletter's division and conceived the idea in 1994 Once considered title for the publication was InfoBahn.
 They were joined by freelancer Julianna Koranteng.
 They were joined by Mike Butcher in 1996, who subsequently became Deputy Editor under Dwyer.
 In 1998, Mike Butcher took over as editor, when Dwyer, Jones and Stewart left to start the European operation of Jupiter Research.
 Later that year, the title moved to a magazine format.
 Butcher resigned in 2000 to join The Industry Standard Europe.
 He was replaced by Michael Nutley in 2000.
 In 2007, Nutley became editor-in-chief, and Justin Pearse was promoted from deputy editor to editor.
 The current news editor is Will Cooper and the features editor is Anna Richardson.
-The publisher is Andy Oakes.
+The publisher was Andy Oakes.

 The magazine was aimed at people within UK companies using interactive media to communicate with their customers, and at the companies providing the products and services that make this communication possible.
 It was available by subscription or from selected newsagents.
 An annual subscription cost in the region of £99.

 New Media Age maintained a website carrying breaking news that was available free.
 It also housed the content of the latest issue and the magazine's archive, but these elements were open to subscribers only.
 In 2012 this site was archived at Econsultancy.com, but has since been removed.